 We did not find any mention in newspapers on this side of the Atlantic of what happened to the animals and equipment after the sawmill unit disbanded.
 However, we did find a June, 1919 ad in the Aberdeen Press and Journal stating that the Timber Supply Department of Scotland was selling ten portable New England Sawmills, complete with spare parts.
 That September, the first reunion of the New England Saw Mill Unit was held in Boston.
 Twelve local men attended, and “Webb” Blanchard presided.

 The Society is lucky to have a collection of Webster Blanchard’s photographs showing Unit 3’s and other sawmills in operation, the Unit 3 crew, the horses, and even the pets that they brought over with them.
-You can view the photographs at Jenks Library during our open hours.
+You can view the photographs at Jenks Library during our open hours or in our online World War 1 Exhibit.
 We would like to add to our collection; if anyone has photographs with members of Unit No. 3 identified, letters written by them from Scotland, or any other Acton-related World War 1 pictures and materials, we would be grateful for donations, copies, or scans.